-In Which Situations Is Thyroid Biopsy Performed?
+In What Cases Is a Thyroid Biopsy Performed?

-How is Thyroid Biopsy Performed?
+How is a Thyroid Biopsy Performed?

 What are the Complications of Thyroid Biopsy?